Download This Bill in Microsoft Word format

 (B) This section specifically authorizes a court of competent jurisdiction in this State, as defined by 18 U.S.C.
 Section 2711, to issue search warrants pursuant to the procedures established by Section 17-13-140, notwithstanding any jurisdictional limitations contained in that section, for production of stored wire, digital, or electronic communications and transactional records pertaining to them.
 Search warrants have statewide application to the extent provided by federal law.

-(C) The Attorney General may issue a subpoena upon a probable cause determination by a circuit court judge to an electronic communication service or remote computing service to compel disclosure or production of any stored subscriber or customer information pursuant to 18 U.S.C.
+(C) The Attorney General may issue a subpoena to an electronic communication service or remote computing service to compel disclosure or production of any stored subscriber or customer information pursuant to 18 U.S.C.
 Section 2703(c)(2).
-A subpoena may only be issued under the authority provided for in this section upon a showing that the information sought is material and relevant to an investigation conducted by the Internet Crimes Against Children Task Force of the Attorney General's Office.
+A subpoena may only be issued under the authority provided for in this section and must demonstrate specific and articulable facts that there are reasonable grounds to believe the information is relevant and material to an ongoing criminal investigation conducted by the Internet Crimes Against Children Task Force of the Attorney General's Office.
 Subpoenas may not be issued under this section to the extent the subpoena is authorized under other federal or state statutes.

 SECTION 2.
 The repeal or amendment by this act of any law, whether temporary or permanent or civil or criminal, does not affect pending actions, rights, duties, or liabilities founded thereon, or alter, discharge, release or extinguish any penalty, forfeiture, or liability incurred under the repealed or amended law, unless the repealed or amended provision shall so expressly provide.
 After the effective date of this act, all laws repealed or amended by this act must be taken and treated as remaining in full force and effect for the purpose of sustaining any pending or vested right, civil action, special proceeding, criminal prosecution, or appeal existing as of the effective date of this act, and for the enforcement of rights, duties, penalties, forfeitures, and liabilities as they stood under the repealed or amended laws.